MimiBaca1/Prism36_Framework_QuantumReactor/Foundational-Math-Coneptual-Vision.md

 These aren’t sci-fi abstractions—they’re the same tools used in particle accelerators, quantum computing, and fusion reactor design.

-## Applicability to ARC Reactor Design
+## Applicability to Prism36 Reactor Design
-Now, the Prism36 ARC reactor concept is imaginative—but the math we’re applying is directly usable for:
+Now, the Prism36 quantum reactor concept is imaginative—but the math we’re applying is directly usable for:

 * Modeling field dynamics inside the reactor